-(a) by omitting section one hundred and sixty-six, No. 60, Part and substituting therefor the following new X, s.
-166. section :-166.
-(1) The Governor may make regula-Regulations.
+(a) by omitting section one hundred and sixty-six, Sec.
+166. and substituting therefor the following new section:-

-tions, not inconsistent with this Act, prescribing all matters which by this Act are required or permitted to be prescribed, or which are necessary or convenient to be prescribed, for carrying out or giving effect to this Act, or for the conduct of any business under this Act, and in particular in relation to-
+166. (1) The Governor may make regula-Regulations, not inconsistent with this Act, prescribing all matters which by this Act are required or permitted to be prescribed, or which are necessary or convenient to be prescribed, for carrying out or giving effect to this Act, and without limiting the generality of the foregoing power, in particular in relation to-